lwu1822/fastpages/_posts/2023-05-31-CSAProject.md

 The data comes from two datasets: `10000.txt` and `song_data.csv`. `10000.txt` contains the user id, song id, and number of times a user listened to a song. `song_data.csv` consists of the song id, song name (title), album name (release), artist's name, and year.

+The two datasets can be accessed [here](https://www.kaggle.com/datasets/anuragbanerjee/million-song-data-set-subset).

+From now on, I'll refer to `10000.txt` as triplet data (since it has 3 columns of data), and `song_data.csv` as song data.

 ### Data cleaning

 Throughout the code, there are lines that help filter the data.
 This is an important step in order to make sure that the data is clean so that the format is consistent throughout the entire file.